EriRan/LeetCodeTraining/README.md

 # LeetCodeTraining
-This is a Maven Java project that I use to do challenges at leetcode.com .
+This is a Maven Java project that I use to do challenges at [Leetcode](https://leetcode.com/).

-The code aims to have good performance and decent readability but does not aim for the perfect score.
+The solutions aim to have good performance and decent readability but do not aim for the perfect score.